 Immerse the instruments into the ultrasonic bath.
 Insert hinged instruments in an open position.
-Ensure that lumened instruments are filled without containing air bubbles.
-Exposure time: 10 min.
-40° C (example: 0.5%).
-Joints and cavities are then flushed for at least 5 seconds with a water gun at 3-4 bar flushing pressure.
+Ensure that instruments with lumen are filled without containing air bubbles.
+Exposure time: 10 min. at temperatures less than 40° C (example: 0.5%).
+Joints and cavities are then flushed for at least 15 seconds with a water gun at 3-4 bar flushing pressure.
 To finish, thoroughly rinse off instruments under running water.

 Manual disinfection should be performed in accordance with the disinfectant manufacturer's instructions.
-When selecting the disinfectant to be used, careful attention must be paid to ensuring that it is suitable for the intended use, product group and materials and has e.g., been authorised by the VAH (Association for Applied Hygiene) and is listed in the disinfectant list of the VAH for efficacy-tested products.
+When selecting the disinfectant to be used, careful attention must be paid to ensuring that it is suitable for the intended use, product group and materials and has e.g., been authorized by the VAH (Association for Applied Hygiene) and is listed in the disinfectant list of the VAH for efficacy-tested products.

 The indicated concentrations, exposure times, rinsing and secondary rinsing cycles must be observed in order to ensure efficient disinfection.
 The following general rule applies: automated processing is superior to manual processing and preference should always be given to automated processing.
+Furthermore, the procedure of manual cleaning and disinfection has not been validated by Silony Medical.